flpm/flpm.github.io/data/notes/colophon.md

 ### Content

 The content is not part of the JavaScript code, it is written in Markdown files.
-Most of the content was written using [Obsidian](https://obsidian.md/), an open-source app from both my laptop (Linux) and my phone (iOS).
+Most of the content was written using [Obsidian](https://obsidian.md/), an open-source app, from both my laptop (Linux) or my phone (iOS).

 ### Publishing

-The site code and content are stored in a repository in [GitHub](http://github.com) and hosted in GitHub Pages.
-The site is built and published using GitHub Action when the main branch is pushed up.
+The site code and content are stored in a [repository in GitHub](https://github.com/flpm/flpm.github.io/) and hosted in GitHub Pages.
+The site is built and published using CI [workflow](https://github.com/flpm/flpm.github.io/blob/main/.github/workflows/deploy.yml) that triggers the main branch is pushed up.

 ### Updating the site

-I write new content for the site directly from my phone.
-I use [Obsidian](https://obsidian.md/) to edit the markdown files and [Textastic](https://www.textasticapp.com/) if I need to fix small issues in the JavaScript code.
-I use [Working Copy](https://workingcopyapp.com/), a git client, to push changes up to Github, which triggers a CI workflow that builds and publishes the site to GitHub Pages.
+I update the site's content directly from my phone, using [Obsidian](https://obsidian.md/) to edit the markdown files and [Textastic](https://www.textasticapp.com/) to make smaller edits to the JavaScript code.
+I use [Working Copy](https://workingcopyapp.com/), a git client, to push changes up to Github (which triggers the build and deploy workflow).